veyon/docs/admin/configuration.rst

 has been generated with the matching private key.
 In this case the authenticity of the signing party is guaranteed.
 If the signature check fails, the connection is closed.

-In case of the **login-authentication** the counterpart encrypts his :index:`user name` and :index:`password` for the Veyon Service.
-Using this :index:`login data` the Veyon Service attempts to connect to the local system.
+In case of the **logon authentication** the counterpart encrypts his :index:`user name` and :index:`password` for the Veyon Service.
+Using this :index:`logon data` the Veyon Service attempts to connect to the local system.
 If the attempt fails, the conection is closed.
 Otherwise user name and password are correct, such that the authenticity of the counterpart is guaranteed.